Graham Reid | | 3 min read

-Mexican R'n'B sold so well that it is considered a “cult classic” (that is, it didn't sell despite favourable reviews), but then again it was rather different from all that was going on in Britpop.
+Mexican R'n'B sold so well it is considered a “cult classic” (that is, it didn't sell much at all despite favourable reviews), but then again it was rather different from all that was going on in Britpop.

 Singer/writer Edgar “Summertyme” Jones took his lead not from the Beatles (as per Oasis) or Ray Davies (Damon Albarn of Blur) but rather ragged American garageband rock like the Standells, the Seeds, the Sonics, Blues Magoos and the Stooges as well as a helping of Sixties British bands who had taken American r'n'b as their reference point (the early Stones, Spencer Davis Group, the Pretty Things, Downliners Sect etc).